Medically reviewed by Drugs.com. Last updated on Dec 1, 2020.

 The apparent volume of distribution (V/F) of diclofenac potassium is 1.3 L/kg.

 Diclofenac is more than 99% bound to human serum proteins, primarily to albumin.
-Serum protein binding is constant over the concentration range (0.15-105 µg/mL) achieved with recommended doses.
+Serum protein binding is constant over the concentration range (0.15 to 105 mcg/mL) achieved with recommended doses.

 When co-administered with voriconazole (inhibitor of CYP2C9, 2C19 and 3A4 enzyme), the Cmax and AUC of diclofenac increased by 114% and 78%, respectively (see PRECAUTIONS, Drug Interactions).

-Carefully consider the potential benefits and risks of Cataflam® (diclofenac potassium immediate-release tablets) and other treatment options before deciding to use Cataflam.
+Carefully consider the potential benefits and risks of diclofenac potassium tablets and other treatment options before deciding to use diclofenac potassium tablets.
 Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals (see WARNINGS, Gastrointestinal Bleeding, Ulceration, and Perforation).

 - For treatment of primary dysmenorrhea